-1. During the period beginning upon the date of completion of expansion to the 0.40 million gallons per day (MGD) facility and lasting through the date of completion of expansion to the 1.0 MGD facility, the permittee is authorized to discharge subject to the following effluent limitations:

-The daily average flow of effluent shall not exceed 0.40 MGD, nor shall the average discharge during any two-hour period (2-hour peak) exceed 1,111 gallons per minute.
+1. During the period beginning upon the date of completion of expansion to the 0.40 million gallons per day (MGD) facility and lasting through the date of completion of expansion to the 1.0 MGD facility, the permittee is authorized to discharge subject to the following effluent limitations: The daily average flow of effluent shall not exceed 0.40 MGD, nor shall the average discharge during any two-hour period (2-hour peak) exceed 1,111 gallons per minute.

-Effluent Characteristic Discharge Limitations Min.
-Self-Monitoring Requirements Daily Avg 7-day Avg Daily Max Single Grab Report Daily Av vg. & Max.
-Single Grab mg/l (lbs/day) mg/l mg/l mg/l Measurement Frequency Sample Type Flow, MGD Report N/A Report N/A Continuous Totalizing Meter Carbonaceous Biochemical Oxygen Demand (5-day) 10 (33) 15 25 35 One/week Grab Total Suspended Solids 15 (50) 25 40 60 One/week Grab Ammonia Nitrogen 3 (10) 6 10 15 One/week Grab E. coli, colony-forming units or most probable number per 100 ml 126 N/A N/A 399 One/month Grab
+Effluent Characteristic Discharge Limitations imitations Min.
+Self-Moni Min.
+Self-Monitoring Requirements Daily Avg 7-day Avg Daily Max Single Grab Report Daily Av Report Daily Avg. & Max.
+Single Grab mg/l (lbs/day) mg/l mg/l mg/l Measurement Frequency Sample Type Flow, MGD Report N/A Report N/A Continuous Totalizing Meter Carbonaceous Biochemical Oxygen Demand (5-day) 5 (17) 10 20 30 One/week Grab Total Suspended Solids 5 (17) 10 20 30 One/week Grab Ammonia Nitrogen 2 (6.7) 22 10 15 One/week Grab Total Phosphorus 0.15(0.50) 0.3 9.0 6.0 One/week Grab E. coli, colony-forming units or most probable number per 100 ml 126 N/A N/A 399 Five/week Grab

-- 2. The effluent shall contain a total chlorine residual of at least 1.0 mg/l and shall not exceed a total chlorine residual of 4.0 mg/l after a detention time of at least 20 minutes (based on peak flow), and shall be monitored five times per week by grab sample.
-An equivalent method of disinfection may be substituted only with prior approval of the Executive Director. - 3.
-The pH shall not be less than 6.0 standard units nor greater than 9.0 standard units and shall be monitored once per month by grab sample. - 4.
-There shall be no discharge of floating solids or visible foam in other than trace amounts and no discharge of visible oil. - 5.
-Effluent monitoring samples shall be taken at the following location(s): Following the final treatment unit. - 6.
-The effluent shall contain a minimum dissolved oxygen of 4.0 mg/l and shall be monitored once per week by grab sample.

-Page 2a
+^{} Effluent limitations and monitoring requirements apply only when discharging to water in the state.

+The permittee shall utilize an Ultraviolet Light (UV) system for disinfection purposes.
+An equivalent method of disinfection may be substituted only with prior approval of the Executive Director. તં

+^{3.} The pH shall not be less than 6.0 standard units nor greater than 9.0 standard units and shall be monitored once per month by grab sample.

+^{4.} There shall be no discharge of floating solids or visible foam in other than trace amounts and no discharge of visible oil.

+^{5.} Effluent monitoring samples shall be taken at the following location(s): Following the final treatment unit

+^{6.} The effluent shall contain a minimum dissolved oxygen of 4.0 mg/l and shall be monitored once per week by grab sample.